The One Thing Every Room Needs (But Most Are Missing)

 Something large.
 Bold.
 Eye-catching.

-But an Emotional Anchor does not need to dominate a room.
+But a Focal Point does not need to dominate.

 It is not about being the loudest element.